 “That Paul does not specifically mention the empty tomb keeps this from being as strong a point as it could have been.
 Still, to say so clearly that Jesus’ dead body was buried, raised, and appeared would be a rather strange process unless the tomb had been vacated in the process” (4).

-Further, as will be noted below, the empty tomb narrative is also found within the pre-Markan passion narrative that is also dated to within a short time of Christ’s crucifixion.
+Further, as will be noted shortly, the empty tomb narrative is also found within the pre-Markan passion narrative that is dated shortly after Christ’s crucifixion.

 “The burial account is part of Mark’s source material for the story of Jesus’ Passion.
 This is a very early source which is probably based on eyewitness testimony and dates to within several years of Jesus’ crucifixion” (7).